- About Us

 (2) The Seller and Retailer must retain invoices in compliance with the requirements of §206.01 of the Code.

-(3) Invoices may be created, signed and retained in an electronic or internet based inventory system, and may be retained on or off the licensed premise.
+(3) Invoices may be created, signed and retained in an electronic or internet based inventory system, and may be retained on or off the licensed premise, as long as the records can be accessed from the licensed premises and made available to the commission during normal business hours.

 (d) Delinquent Payment Violation.
 A Retailer who makes a delinquent payment to a Seller for the delivery of alcoholic beverages violates this section unless an exception applies.